awsdocs/amazon-transcribe-developer-guide/doc_source/API_MedicalTranscriptionJob.md

 Required: No

  **Specialty**   <a name="transcribe-Type-MedicalTranscriptionJob-Specialty"></a>
-The medical specialty of any clinicians providing a dictation or having a conversation\. `PRIMARYCARE` is the only available setting for this object\.
-This specialty enables you to generate transcriptions for the following medical fields:
+The medical specialty of any clinicians providing a dictation or having a conversation\.
+Refer to [Transcribing a medical conversation](https://docs.aws.amazon.com/transcribe/latest/dg/transcribe-medical-conversation.html)for a list of supported specialties\.
-+ Family Medicine
 Type: String
 Valid Values:` PRIMARYCARE`
 Required: No